logo

 The Repeat Sentence task is a PTE Core Speaking question type that tests how accurately you can listen to a sentence and repeat it aloud.
 You will hear a short sentence only once, and then you must repeat it into the microphone as clearly and accurately as possible.

 This task checks your listening, memory, pronunciation, and oral fluency.
 To do well, you need to remember the sentence, repeat the words in the correct order, and speak smoothly without long pauses or unnecessary corrections.
+Because PTE Core uses integrated scoring, Repeat Sentence also contributes to your Listening score.

 Repeat Sentence Scoring